senvang/hugo-website/content/posts/2025/01/bpi-f3.md

 Now a reset should result in the `BPI-F3` booting up the installed `Linux`.
 The boot process can be watched on the serial debug console.

+# 3 - What to do next?

+- Play around with the device
+- Understand the boot process etc.
+- Investigate why the SD card images of Bianbu Linux did not boot
+- Custom builds of OpenSBI, U-Boot and Linux
+- and maybe more ...